Cloudxtreme/DDPS-db2dps/src/ddps-src/README.md

   - db2dps is a daemon which periodically queries the rule database for new rules, announces or withdraws them using two exabgp instances.
-  - the requirements and installation procedure is described [here](../docs/ddps-database-server-installation.md).
+  - the requirements and installation procedure are described [here](../docs/ddps-database-server-installation.md).

 ## Usage